esm-dev/modern-monaco/README.md

 - JavaScript/TypeScript
 - JSON

-Plus, `modern-monaco` also supports features like:
+Additionally, `modern-monaco` supports features like:

 - File System Provider for import completions
 - Embedded languages in HTML
-- Inline `html` and `css` in JavaScript/TypeScript.
+- Inline `html` and `css` in JavaScript/TypeScript
 - Auto-closing HTML/JSX tags

 > [!Note]
-> You don't need to set the `MonacoEnvironment.getWorker` for LSP support.
+> You don't need to set `MonacoEnvironment.getWorker` for LSP support.
-> `modern-monaco` will automatically load the required LSP workers.
+> `modern-monaco` automatically loads the required LSP workers.

-### LSP language configuration
+### LSP Language Configuration

 You can configure built-in LSPs in the `lazy`, `init`, or `hydrate` functions.